ethereum/ethereum-org-website/src/content/community/research/index.md

 1. a consensus client to keep track of the head of the blockchain, gossip blocks and handle consensus logic
 2. an execution client to support the Ethereum Virtual Machine and execute transactions.

-The [nodes and clients page](/developers/docs/nodes-and-clients/) explains about nodes and clients and includes links to all current client implementations.
-You can also find a history of all Ethereum upgrades on our [history page](/history/).
+See the [nodes and clients page](/developers/docs/nodes-and-clients/) for more detail on nodes and clients and for a list of all current client implementations.
+You can also find a history of all Ethereum upgrades on the [history page](/history/).

 ### Execution Clients